python/mypy/docs/source/installed_packages.rst

-If you use mypy to type check a Python other than the version running mypy, you can use the ``--python-executable`` flag to point to the executable, and mypy will pick up the site/dist-packages for the Python executable pointed to.
+If you use mypy to type check a Python other than the version running mypy, you can use the ``--python-executable`` flag to point to the executable, and mypy will find packages installed for that python executable.